getappmap/appmap-js/packages/search/README.md

   over and impact the results of another session.
 This isolation is crucial in multi-user systems where search personalization is required.

+### Session Deletion

+The system provides a mechanism to delete all data associated with a specific session.
+This is achieved through the `deleteSession` method available in both the `FileIndex` and `SnippetIndex` classes.
+By invoking this method with a session id, all boost factors and related data tied to that session are removed from the database, ensuring that no residual data affects future search operations.

 ### Entity-Relationship Diagram

 ```mermaid